-OK so I hope so far you’ve gotten a better understanding of what Genesis theme framework is, now let’s look at some of the reasons why YOU might want to invest your money in a Genesis theme, for your next website development project.
+OK so I hope so far you’ve gotten a better understanding of what Genesis theme framework is, now let’s look at some of the reasons why YOU might want to invest your money in a Genesis theme for your business website or blog.

-Layout Options (Complete ease-of-use) – Genesis is easy to use, so easy in fact that anyone starting out online for the first time, can have a this thing running on their WordPress site and look like a pro doing it.
+In fact, anyone starting out online for the first time can have this thing running on their WordPress website and look like a pro instantly.

-Each Genesis child theme will have it’s own unique set of settings, and making changes to those settings is just a case of ticking a few boxes, entering some information in provided fields, switching a few slider settings over, placing ready-widgets inside the columns and footer section and you’re done.
+Each Genesis child theme comes with its own unique set of settings, and making changes to those settings is just a case of ticking a few boxes, entering some basic information in the fields provided, switching a few slider settings over, placing ready-widgets inside the columns and footer section and you’re done.

-The layout options is already there for you to make changes to, such as colour style, default layout, navigation, breadcrumbs, blog page template etc.
+The layout options is already there for you to make changes to, such as color style, default layout, navigation, breadcrumbs, blog page template etc.